codecygen/109-Full-Stack-App-FrontEnd-React-Backend-REST-API/client/README.md

 ## prevent-scrolling-on-modal-open

 The overflow and height property restricts a person to stop scrolling when modal window opens.
+This is now moved inside redux reducer sections (each window toggle reducer).

 ```javascript
 const quitPostWindow = () => {